smartcontractkit/functions-hardhat-starter-kit/README.md

 To generate the encrypted secrets JSON file, run the command `npx hardhat functions-build-offchain-secrets --network network_name_here`.
 This will output the file `offchain-secrets.json` which can be uploaded to S3, Github, or another hosting service that allows the JSON file to be fetched via URL.
 Once the JSON file is uploaded, set `secretsLocation` to `Location.Remote` in `Functions-request-config.js` and enter the URL(s) where the JSON file is hosted into `secretsURLs`.
 Multiple URLs can be entered as a fallback in case any of the URLs are offline.
 Each URL should host the exact same JSON file.
 The tooling will automatically pack the secrets URL(s) into a space-separated string and encrypt the string using the DON public key so no 3rd party can view the URLs.
 Finally, this encrypted string of URLs is used in the `secrets` parameter when making an on-chain request.

-URLs which host secrets must be available every time a request is executed by DON nodes.
+URLs which host secrets must be available ever time a request is executed by DON nodes.
 For optimal security, it is recommended to expire the URLs when the off-chain secrets are no longer in use.

+# Sample Apps

+> :warning: **Functions is in Beta**: Some of these use cases are solely to educate developers on functionality, current and proposed, in the rollout of Chainlink Functions.
+While several of these sample apps demonstrate posting data to external APIs, this functionality is under active development and is not yet recommended for production use.

+*Notes to Repo Developers*:
+- Please make sure this repo is synced to its [upstream repo](https://github.com/smartcontractkit/functions-hardhat-starter-kit) before pulling and adding any code.
+- All sample app use case code goes into the `/samples`directory.
+Take a look at `/samples/twilio-spotify` to see how to write a sample app.

+### How to run a sample app

+When running a sample app:
+- always make sure you comment out the existing `requestConfig` object in the `./Functions-request-config.js` file
+- Replace it with a correctly set up request configuration object that is specific to your app.
+For example, for the twilio-spotify example, the config object for that use case is specified in `./samples/twilio-spotify/twilio-spotify-requestConfig.js`.
+That object is copied and pasted into `./Functions-request-config.js` to replace the default object.